Rocko's Modern Life: Writing

-Murray stated that each episode of Rocko's Modern Life stemmed from the personal experiences of himself and/or one or more of the directors or writers, including the season-two episode "I Have No Son," based on Murray's frustrations with Nickelodeon and his father's past disapproval of his aspiration to become an artist.
+Murray stated that each episode of Rocko's Modern Life stemmed from the personal experiences of himself and/or one or more of the directors or writers, including the season-two episode "I Have No Son", based on Murray's frustrations with Nickelodeon and his father's past disapproval of his aspiration to become an artist.
 He said that he did not intend to use formulaic writing seen in other cartoons, desiring content that "broke new ground" and "did things that rode the edge," and that could be described as "unexpected."
 Murray did not hire writers with previous experience with writing cartoons; instead, he hired writers who worked outside of animation, including improv actors and comic artists.
 He said that if a story concept "ever smacked close to some formula idea that we had all seen before," it received immediate rejection.

-Jeff "Swampy" Marsh, a storyboard writer who went on to create Phineas and Ferb, says that writers of Rocko's Modern Life targeted children and adults.
+At the start of its production, Murray received significant creative freedom from the network, and Jeff "Swampy" Marsh, a storyboard writer who went on to co-create Phineas and Ferb, says that writers of Rocko's Modern Life targeted both children and adults.
 He cites Rocky and Bullwinkle as an example of another series that contains references indecipherable by children and understood by adults.
 Aiming for a similar goal, Marsh described the process as "a hard job."
 According to him, when censors questioned proposed material, sometimes the team disagreed with the opinions, but agreed with the rationale of the censors.
 He says that "many people" told him that the team "succeeded in this endeavor" and that "many parents I know really enjoyed watching the show with their kids for just this reason."